lzwjava/blog-source/_posts/2022-12-28-creative-ideas.md

 ### The Programmable Electric Oven

-One of the thing that make software more interesting than hardware is software is more flexible.
+One of the things that make the software more interesting than software is more flexible.
 You can change the software to do whatever you want.
 However, hardware is not.
-Hardware is pretty fixed.
-Regarding the electric oven, sometimes I want it work just like software.
+The hardware is pretty fixed.
+Regarding the electric oven, sometimes I want it to work just like software.

 For example, I want to cook meat and sausage at the same time.
-This two kinds of food need different temperature and time.
-Meat normally need 25 mintues of 200 Celsius degrees cooking.
-Sausage need 8 minutes of 180 Celsius degress cooking.
+These two kinds of food need different temperatures and times.
+Meat normally needs 25 minutes of 200 Celsius degrees cooking.
+Sausage needs 8 minutes of 180 Celsius degrees cooking.
+If the electric oven is programmable, how can we heat these two ingredients at the same time?
+One thing I think is that let us use two plates to hold two ingredients.
+Let the top plate hold the meat, and let the bottom plate hold the sausage.
+And let the top tube heat for 25 minutes at 200 Celsius degrees.
+And let the bottom tube heat for 3 minutes at 180 Celsius degrees cooking.

+And sometimes, we want the top tube to be heated for 10 minutes at 100 Celsius degrees, and then for 10 minutes at 200 Celsius degrees.

+If the electric oven is just like the mobile phone, we can write programs to control it, then people surely can invent many applications to use it thoroughly.
+If it is programmable, so it works like a mobile phone.
+Then we can do more interesting things.
+For example, it can open the door by code.
+So it can cool down after finishing the heating.
+Maybe we can put a lot of ingredients, like meat, beef balls, chicken wings, hot dogs, and dried squids all into the oven, and separate it with 3 plates, and we use our dedicated program to control the heat level and time.
+And after 1 hour, all food is ready and cooled down a bit, so we can eat them at their best state.

+How about if it also has network communication ability?
+I think the interesting thing about it is not that the oven can be controlled remotely.
+However, maybe it so has the real-time analyzing ability.
+It is auto-driving training.
+If we can have a lot of the electric oven cooking data, then we probably know how to cook the best food.